ISLE OF WIGHT GUIDED TOURS

 phone: +44 (0)1983 754444 or +44 (0)7932 157326 | e-mail: firstname.lastname@example.org

-Brading simply oozes history.
-Now reduced to a small village, once Brading Haven was a large and hugely significant harbour, covering approximately 20% of the Island.
+Historic Brading is something of an insider tip!
+Now vastly reduced in size, Brading Haven was once a large and hugely significant harbour which covered approximately 20% of the Island.